Candidates for Oregon Preliminary licensure must submit passing scores for the following tests:

 The program is designed as an intensive program to be completed in a year.
 If you wish to discuss the option of extending the program, please contact the Graduate Recruitment Coordinator, Jordon Zardinejad, for options.

-Students interested in preparing themselves for entrance into the MAT program should complete testing requirements (see above), and complete at least 60 hours of successful experience working with school-age children or youth at the authorization levels for which you are seeking licensure.
+Students interested in preparing themselves for entrance into the MAT program should complete testing requirements (see above), and complete at least 40 hours of successful experience working with school-age children or youth at the authorization levels and content area for which you are seeking licensure.
 Meet with an Advisor to determine the coursework you need for admission.

 Cost of the program varies from year to year.
 See tuition/fees for more information.
-Some additional costs associated with the program include the graduate application fee ($75), fingerprinting (approximately $75), and licensure ($200) in addition to testing costs ($225).
+Some additional costs associated with the program include the graduate application fee ($75), fingerprinting (approximately $75), and testing costs ($225).
 The cost for books should also be budgeted in to your planning with a cost that varies each term.

 Enjoy on-campus living in the OSU-Cascades residence hall.
 Graduate student housing at OSU-Cascades is designed to give you a living environment full of amenities that's close to all campus resources.
 Our residence hall offers a state-of-the-art fitness center, bike/ski/snowboard storage, no deposits or utility fees, laundry and high-speed internet access.
 Learn more